Time Stepping

 # Create from a vector

-sow = ClimateSOW(TimeSeriesParameter([20.0, 21.0, 22.0, ...]))
+scenario = ClimateScenario(TimeSeriesParameter([20.0, 21.0, 22.0, ...]))

 TimeSeriesParameter provides safe indexing that works with both integers and TimeStep:

-function SimOptDecisions.run_timestep(state, action, sow, config, t::TimeStep, rng)
+function SimOptDecisions.run_timestep(state, action, t::TimeStep, config, scenario, rng)

 # Both work:

-temp = sow.temperatures[t] # Index with TimeStep
+temp = scenario.temperatures[t] # Index with TimeStep

-temp = sow.temperatures[t.t] # Index with integer
+temp = scenario.temperatures[t.t] # Index with integer

 # Bounds checking with helpful error messages